pyOpenSci/software-peer-review/how-to/editors-guide.md

 :class: important

 Diversity is core to the pyOpenSci mission.
-As such, it's important to have an editorial team comprised of an editor + 2 reviewers from diverse backgrounds.
+As such, it's important to have an editorial team with diverse backgrounds.
+Standard reviews usually involve an editor plus two reviewers, while publication fast-track reviews may use one reviewer.

 In your search for reviewers, please ensure that there is diversity in the team supporting package review.
 Reviewers should have [different backgrounds and different gender identities](reviewer-diversity) whenever possible. pyOpenSci [supports mentoring new reviewers if needed!](review-mentorship)